-Defensive stocks include Utilities and Consumer Staples.
+Defensive Stocks include Health Care, Utilities, and Consumer Staples.
 These companies usually don’t suffer as much in a market downturn as they relate to basic needs.

 Developed markets are countries with relatively high levels of economic growth and security.
 Some of the most common criteria for evaluating a country’s degree of development are per capita income or gross domestic product (GDP), level of industrialization, general standard of living, and the amount of widespread infrastructure.

 Discount rate has a specific meaning in the realm of the Energy sector.
 It is used to convert future values to present values in calculations of the value of oil and gas reserves.

 Dividend growth rate is the annualized percentage of growth of a stock’s dividend during a specified period of time.

 Dividend payout ratio is the percentage of dividend earnings paid to shareholders.
 It is calculated by dividing yearly dividend per share by earnings per share.